 Q: I have low GRE scores but a high GPA.
 Can you tell me whether I should consider applying to your Masters program?

 A: You should always consider applying.
 Once we receive your completed application, we can evaluate your entire package (GRE scores, GPA, letters of recommendation, research experiences).
-We look at all aspects of your application to make our admission decisions.

 Q: How many students do you admit to each class?